raissa-k/myPetPal/README.md

 ```
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file
+To run this project, you will need to add the following environment variables to your `.env` file in `/config/.env`

 `PORT: <port>` (can be any port, ex: 3000)

 `DB_STRING: <your database uri>`

 ## Optimizations

 - Implemented a date view so users can view tasks for specific dates